aws-samples/cfn101-workshop/content/advanced/hooks/lambda-hooks/test-lambda-hook/index.md

 Locate and open the `noncompliant-ddb.yaml` file.
 The CloudFormation template in this file **violates several validation rules** that the Lambda Hook is currently validating.

+TODO jjlei: update noncompliant-ddb.yaml to sync with below cfn
 ```
 AWSTemplateFormatVersion: '2010-09-09'
 Resources: